mlflow/mlflow/docs/source/llms/chat-model-guide/index.rst

 .. warning::

-    In a future release, we will be making the following changes to ChatModel:
+    In an upcoming MLflow release, we will be making the following changes to :py:class:`mlflow.pyfunc.ChatModel`:

-    - :py:class:`mlflow.types.llm.ChatRequest` will be renamed to ChatCompletionRequest
+    - :py:class:`mlflow.types.llm.ChatRequest` will be renamed to ``ChatCompletionRequest``
-    - :py:class:`mlflow.types.llm.ChatResponse` will be renamed to ChatCompletionResponse
+    - :py:class:`mlflow.types.llm.ChatResponse` will be renamed to ``ChatCompletionResponse``
-    - `predict_stream` will be returning a true streaming interface that returns a generator of `ChatCompletionChunks` instead of the current behavior of yielding the entire prediction as a single `ChatResponse` generator entry.
+    - ``predict_stream`` will be returning a true streaming interface that returns a generator of ``ChatCompletionChunks`` instead of the current behavior of yielding the entire prediction as a single ``ChatResponse`` generator entry.

 Core Concepts